• Overview

 As a precaution, we recommend that you avoid close contact with pregnant women or children under 5 years old for at least 6 hours after your scan.

 You do not get the results at the time of your scan because a specialist radiologist needs to interpret the pictures.
-Our team of radiologists report the results to your consultant within 2 working days.
-Your consultant can then explain the results to you at your next appointment.
+Your consultant will explain the results to you at your next appointment.

 Cancer Centre London